ACH Auth Rules [BETA]

-Set configurable rules to control how you receive ACH Payments, using the same Auth Rules endpoints
+Set configurable rules to control how you receive ACH Payments using ACH Auth Rules endpoints.

-ACH Auth Rules allow customers to control and customize the ACH payments that hit their Financial Accounts.
-Rules can be created for ACH Debit Receipts (pull payments) or ACH Credit Receipts (push payments), and created using any combination of the following:
+ACH Auth Rules allow you to control which ACH payments are received by your Financial Accounts.
+You can create rules for ACH Debit Receipts (pull payments) or ACH Credit Receipts (push payments), with conditions based on:

-• Time of when the ACH payment is received
+- Timestamp of when the payment is received

 Sample Flows